razsa/Split-or-Steal-Game/README.md

 **What is the game?**

-It is a two player game(X, Y) where each player is asked to bet some amount(X, Y) on the table to play the game.
+It is a two player game(X, Y) where each player is asked to bet some amount(X, Y) to play the game.
 Both the player know the amount each one of them has bet.

 Based on X and Y, Smart contract would generate a Reward Matrix based on which game will be played.